Getting Started

-This guide will help you get the most out of the Mindee Node.js OCR SDK to easily extract data from your documents.
+This guide will help you get the most out of the Mindee Node.js client library to easily extract data from your documents.

 Info